 Operational scale avalanche rescue is not part of this course.
 The AIARE Search and Rescue (SAR) and AIARE Mountain Weather courses are electives and recommended.

-Requirement for Enrolment
+Requirement for Enrollment

 - Avalanche Rescue Course certificate.